 Morden Colliery

-This historic Provincial Park in south Nanaimo gives us a unique glimpse into the mining world.
-And, as well, the ability to view one of North America's last remaining coal tipples.
+This historic Provincial Park in south Nanaimo gives us a unique glimpse into the mining world and the opportunity to view one of North America's last remaining coal tipples.
 The tipple can be viewed from the parking area; however, I highly suggest continuing along the 1.2 km loop trail for a longer walk to view other mining artifacts.

 Vancouver Island Trails: Around 2 km